Element Review: Features, Pricing, Pros and Cons

 - Have budget for a mid-tier subscription

-How does Element compare to [main competitor]?
+How does Element compare to its main competitor?

 Compared to its main competitors, Element offers: